How to view the Epstein files, and initial takeaways from the first group of documents

 The records were released in accordance with the Epstein Files Transparency Act, which passed last month and required the government to release virtually all Epstein-related files within 30 days.

 Deputy Attorney General Todd Blanche said more files will be released "over the next couple of weeks," even though the law required the documents to be disclosed by Friday.
-It's not clear what documents were omitted from Friday's release, or why.
+He later told lawmakers that the Justice Department needed more time to pore through the records and redact victims' names.

+Congressional Democrats have accused the Justice Department of failing to comply with the law, arguing the documents are too heavily redacted and should have been released in full on Friday.

 Where to find the Epstein files